Weitian-Wang/Note/250P Part II.md

 ##### Hierarchical Page Table
 Most process doesn't use all the virtual memory available, which means most page table entries is not used.
 Split page table number into L1 and L2 page number.
 We can reduce the size of page table  by only creating corresponding L2 page tables when L1 page table entry is accessed.
-Downside: More memory access when TLB misses.
+Downside: More memory access if TLB misses.
 ```
 ┌───────────────────────────────────────────────┐
 │            Virtual Memory Address             │